Sixth nerve palsy: Subarachnoid space

-As the VIth nerve passes through the subarachnoid space it lies adjacent to anterior inferior and posterior inferior cerebellar and basilar arteries and is therefore vulnerable to compression against the clivus.
-Typically palsies caused in this way will be associated with signs and symptoms of headache and/or a rise in ICP.
+As the VIth nerve passes through the subarachnoid space, it lies adjacent to the anterior inferior and posterior inferior cerebellar and basilar arteries and is therefore vulnerable to compression against the clivus.
+Typically, palsies caused in this way will be associated with signs and symptoms of headache and/or a rise in ICP.

 Petrous apex

-The nerve passes adjacent to the mastoid sinus and is vulnerable to mastoiditis, leading to inflammation of the meninges, which can give rise to Gradenigo's syndrome.
-This condition results in a VIth nerve palsy with an associated reduction in hearing ipsilaterally, plus facial pain and paralysis, and photophobia.
+The nerve passes adjacent to the mastoid sinus and is vulnerable to mastoiditis, leading to meninges inflammation, which can give rise to Gradenigo's syndrome.
+This condition results in a VIth nerve palsy with an associated reduction in hearing ipsilaterally, plus facial pain, paralysis, and photophobia.
 Similar symptoms can also occur secondary to petrous fractures or to nasopharyngeal tumours.

 Cavernous sinus/Superior orbital fissure

-The nerve runs in the sinus body adjacent to the internal carotid artery and oculo-sympathetic fibres responsible for pupil control, thus, lesions here might be associated with pupillary dysfunctions such as Horner's syndrome.
-In addition, III, IV, V1, and V2 involvement might also indicate a sinus lesion as all run toward the orbit in the sinus wall.
-Lesions in this area can arise as a result of vascular problems, inflammation, metastatic carcinomas and primary meningiomas.
+The nerve runs in the sinus body adjacent to the internal carotid artery and oculo-sympathetic fibres responsible for pupil control; thus, lesions here might be associated with pupillary dysfunctions such as Horner's syndrome.
+In addition, III, IV, V1, and V2 involvement might indicate a sinus lesion as all run toward the orbit in the sinus wall.
+Lesions in this area can arise due to vascular problems, inflammation, metastatic carcinomas and primary meningiomas.

 Orbit

-The VIth nerve's course is short and lesions in the orbit rarely give rise to isolated VIth nerve palsies, but more typically involve one or more of the other extraocular muscle groups.
+The VIth nerve's course is short, and lesions in the orbit rarely give rise to isolated VIth nerve palsies; rather, they typically involve one or more of the other extraocular muscle groups.

 Diagnosis

 Differential diagnoses

 Differential diagnosis is rarely difficult in adults.
 Onset is typically sudden with symptoms of horizontal diplopia.
-Limitations of eye movements are confined to abduction of the affected eye (or abduction of both eyes if bilateral) and the size of the resulting convergent squint or esotropia is always larger on distance fixation - where the lateral recti are more active - than on near fixation - where the medial recti are dominant.
-Abduction limitations that mimic VIth nerve palsy may result secondary to surgery, to trauma or as a result of other conditions such as myasthenia gravis or thyroid eye disease.
+Limitations of eye movements are confined to abduction of the affected eye (or abduction of both eyes if bilateral).
+And the size of the resulting convergent squint or esotropia is always larger on distance fixation - where the lateral recti are more active - than on near fixation - where the medial recti are dominant.
+Abduction limitations that mimic VIth nerve palsy may result secondary to surgery, trauma or as a result of other conditions such as myasthenia gravis or thyroid eye disease.

-In children, differential diagnosis is more difficult because of the problems inherent in getting infants to cooperate with a full eye movement investigation.
+Differential diagnosis is more difficult in children because of the problems inherent in getting infants to cooperate with a full eye movement investigation.
 Possible alternative diagnosis for an abduction deficit would include: